alex-schneider/mpz/README.md

                                                \____/                                             NULL
 ```

-#### Illustration of a MPZ `slot` header and footer bits
+#### Illustration of a MPZ `slot` header

-The header and footer are always equals.
-This fact allows to detect `segmentation
+The header contains the metadata of the `slot`.
+All of the 32 bits of the footer
-fault` errors if an application writes over the allocated memory space (unreliable
+a filled with `1`.
+This fact allows to detect `segmentation fault` errors if an
-but simple).
+application writes over the allocated memory space (unreliable but simple).

 ```markdown
 =======